 being torn limb from limb.

-In the last 30 years approximately 21,500,000 young girls and 21,500,000 young boys have died violent deaths in the United States.
-They have had their arms ripped off, they have had their legs ripped off, they have had their heads cut off.
+In the last 30 years approximately 43,000,000 young girls and boys have died violent deaths in the United States.
+They have had their arms, legs ripped off, and their heads cut off.
 These boys and girls were defenseless, they could not speak out to defend themselves.
 They remained silent as they were brutally murdered.

 Sara will never learn how skip or play hopscotch.
 She will never experience

 her first date or the prom.
 Sara has been denied the right to vote, the right

 to freedom of speech, the right to work.
 Sara's death is the fruit of what

 radical feminists call "equality."